Book of Job: Two speeches by God

 From chapter 38, God speaks from a whirlwind.
-God's speeches do not explain Job's suffering, defend divine justice, enter into the courtroom of confrontation that Job has demanded, or respond to his oath of innocence of which the narrative prologue shows God is well aware.
+God's speeches do not explain Job's suffering, defend divine justice, enter into the courtroom of confrontation that Job has demanded, nor respond to his oath of innocence of which the narrative prologue shows God is well aware.

 Instead, God changes the subject to human frailty and contrasts Job's weakness with divine wisdom and omnipotence: "Where were you when I laid the foundations of the earth?"
 Job responds briefly, but God's monologue resumes, never addressing Job directly.

 In Job 42:1–6, Job makes his final response, confessing God's power and his own lack of knowledge "of things beyond me which I did not know".
 Previously, he has only heard God, but now his eyes have seen God, and therefore, he declares, "I retract and repent in dust and ashes".

 Epilogue

 God tells Eliphaz that he and the two other friends "have not spoken of me what is right as my servant Job has done".

 The three are told to make a burnt offering with Job as their intercessor, "for only to him will I show favour".
 Elihu, the critic of Job and his friends, is notably omitted from this part of the narrative.

-The epilogue describes Job's health being restored, his riches and family being remade, and Job living to see the new children born into his family produce grandchildren up to the fourth generation.
+The epilogue describes Job's health being regained, his fortunes restored twofold and the same number of sons and daughters being born as he had before.
+Job lived to see the new children produce grandchildren up to the fourth generation.

 Additions to Job

-Among other alterations to the Book of Job, the Septuagint features an extended epilogue.
-Continuing from the end of 42:17, the Greek edition confirms that Job will be resurrected with the righteous.
+Among other alterations to the Book of Job, the Septuagint features an extended epilogue, which, continuing from the end of 42:17, confirms that Job will be resurrected with the righteous.
 The addition further identifies Job with Jobab in Genesis, the great-grandson of Esau and a king of Edom.
 Furthermore, Eliphaz in the story of Job is identified as Esau's firstborn son, Eliphaz, and the king of Taiman; Baldad is noted as the ruler of the Sauchites, and Sophar is noted as the king of the Minneans.

 The addition contains several parallels with the writings of Aristeas the Exegete, quoted by Alexander Polyhistor who in turn was quoted in Eusebius in Praeparatio Evangelica 9.25.1-4.